 Creation alone cannot protect a lenders right or prior claim to the collateral against other creditors and secured parties who may also have an interest in the collateral.
 That is where perfection comes in.

-The process of notifying everyone concerned of the lender’s creation of the security interest in a particular collateral asset and ensuring that his rights to prior claim are fully enforceable is known as having perfected the security interest.
+1) Notifying everyone concerned of the lender’s creation of the security interest in a particular collateral asset, and

 There are four methods of perfecting security interest.
 These are: